Angles6230/Certification-Notes/CCNA Study.md

 	Resource Pooling
 		Provider's resources are pooled to server multiple consumers, physical and virtual resources dynamically assigned according to demand
 	Rapid elasticity

-	Measured Service
+		Capabilities can be elastically provisioned and released Measured Service
+		Cloud systems automatically control and optimize resource use by measuring capability Cust and Provider can see their metrics
+Three Service models
+	IaaS
+		Consumer is provided with the resources to do whatever they want Amazon EC2
+	PaaS
+		Consumer does not control the underlying infra but manages deployed applications Customers can use to develop their own applications SaaS
+		Software, Consumer does not manage or control the underlying cloud infra M365
+		GSuite
 Containers
-	Software packages that contain an App and all dependencies for the contained app to run Run on a container engine i.e. Docker
-	Lightweight, include only the dependencies required to run the specific App Do not need a OS vs VM which needs an OS
+	Software packages that contain an App and all dependencies for the contained app to run Runs on top of a container engine i.e. Docker Engine Lightweight, include only the dependencies required to run the specific App VMs need to run an OS on each VM, Containers can run only the app and dependencies Container Orchestrator
-Container Orchestrator
 	Software platform for automating the deployment, management, scaling of containers i.e. Kubernetes, Docker Swarm